Trasqual/VertigoCase/README.md

 * To achieve a somewhat realistic flow, the project utilizes **Service Locator Pattern**.
 * The Service Locator holds references to Manager classes such as UIManager, EventManager, ObjectPoolManager etc.
 * The SceneInstaller class works with InitializeBeforeSceneLoad to get the managers up and running.
-* The roulette game ui is separated into four main parts as following:
+* The roulette game ui follows a top to bottom hierarchy and is separated into four elementes and a controller as following:
    - Zone progress bar; which is at the top of the screen.
 It shows current progress of the game.
    - Upcoming zone bar; which is at the top right side of the screen.
 It shows the upcoming safe zones.
    - Temporary reward bar; which is at the left side of the screen, showing the rewards collected so far.
    - Roulette spinner; which is at the center of the screen and handles the spinning animation and reward selection of the gun chamber.
-* These pieces are all initialized and monitored by RouletteGameController which holds references for each of these items and oversees the general progression.
+* These elements are all initialized and monitored by RouletteGameController which holds references for each of these items and oversees the general progression.
-* There are also smaller more generalized classes that could be used else where on the UI controlled by these pieces such as the WheelOfFortuneController, RadialLayoutGroup, CenteralizedScrollRect etc.
+* There are also smaller more generalized classes that could be used else where on the UI controlled by these pieces such as the **WheelOfFortuneController, RadialLayoutGroup, CenteralizedScrollRect** etc.
-* There are also a collection of sprite atlasses (2k resolution) and seperated canvases for performance optimization.
+* And a collection of sprite atlasses (2k resolution) and seperated canvases for performance optimization.
+Balancing the cpu/gpu loads and mobile device memory.

 ### Below Figma file contains my scribblings before starting the project to understand the general flow and have a rough idea of the requirements and architecture
 https://www.figma.com/board/weeU5XHxucsJd0gO460Kam/Vertigo-Case-Notes?node-id=0-1&t=IOAqo8wFJMDINtzC-1